 Increasing CPU cores allocated to a Service Engine provides near-linear increases in SSL performance, as CPU is the primary constraint for both transactions per second and bulk throughput.
 A single SE can scale up to 36 vCPU cores.
 Within a Service Engine, a vCPU core will be given a dispatcher role.
 It will interface with a NIC and distribute network flows across the other cores within the system, effectively load balancing traffic to other CPU cores.
-Each core is then responsible for terminating TCP, SSL, and other processing determined by the virtual service configuration. vCPU 0 in the diagram is acting as the dispatcher, and may also handle some percent of SSL traffic if it has available capacity.
-By using a system of internally load balancing across CPU cores, Avi Vantage is able to scale linearly across ever increasing capacity.
+Each core is then responsible for terminating TCP, SSL, and other processing determined by the virtual service configuration. vCPU 0 in the diagram is acting as the dispatcher and may also handle some percent of SSL traffic if it has available capacity.
+By using a system of internally load balancing across CPU cores, Avi Vantage can scale linearly across ever-increasing capacity.

 Memory allocation for a Service Engine, which primarily impacts the number of concurrent connections, can be anywhere between 1 and 128 GB.
-See SE Memory Consumption for a verbose description of expected concurrent SSL connections.
-As a general rule of thumb, SSL connections consume about twice as much memory as HTTP layer 7 connections, and four times as much memory as layer 4 with TCP proxy.
+Refer to SE Memory Consumption for a verbose description of expected concurrent SSL connections.
+As a general rule, SSL connections consume about twice as much memory as HTTP layer 7 connections, and four times as much memory as layer 4 with TCP proxy.

 Throughput through a Service Engine can be a gating factor for the bulk throughput and sometimes for TPS.
 The throughput for an SE is highly dependent upon the platform.
-For instance, VMware ESX 5.x will push approximately 550k packets per second, while VMware ESX 6.x can sustain closer to 1M packets per second.
 For maximum performance on a single SE, Avi recommends bare metal or Linux cloud deployments, using an Intel 10 Gb/s or greater NIC capable of supporting DPDK.

 Similar to how Avi Vantage scales capacity across CPU cores, Avi Vantage may also scale traffic across multiple Service Engines.
 This is primarily useful when CPU or memory are the limiting factor for a virtual service, as it allows linearly scaling.
 It is beneficial for increasing throughput as well.
 Using Avi Vantage’s native autoscale feature allows a virtual service to be striped across four Service Engines.
 Using ECMP, a virtual service may be scaled out across up to 32 Service Engines.